Cepheus (constellation): Features

-Alpha Cephei, also known as Alderamin, is the brightest star in the constellation, with an apparent magnitude of 2.51.
-Delta Cephei is the prototype Cepheid variable, a yellow-hued supergiant star 980 light-years from Earth.
+Alderamin, also known as Alpha Cephei, is the brightest star in the constellation, with an apparent magnitude of 2.51.
+Gamma Cephei, also known as Errai, is the second-brightest star in the constellation, with an apparent magnitude of 3.21.
+It is a binary star, made up by an orange giant or subgiant and a red dwarf.
+The primary component hosts one exoplanet, Gamma Cephei Ab (Tadmor).
+Delta Cephei is a yellow-hued supergiant star 980 light-years from Earth and the prototype of the class of the Cepheid variables.
 It was discovered to be variable by John Goodricke in 1784.
 It varies between 3.5m and 4.4m over a period of 5 days and 9 hours.
 The Cepheids are a class of pulsating variable stars; Delta Cephei has a minimum size of 40 solar diameters and a maximum size of 46 solar diameters.
-It is also a double star; the yellow star also has a wide-set blue-hued companion of magnitude 6.3.
+It is also a double star; the primary star also has a wide-set blue-hued companion of magnitude 6.3.

-There are three Red supergiants in the constellation that are visible to the naked eye.
-Mu Cephei, also is known as Herschel's Garnet Star due to its deep red colour.
+There are four red supergiants in the constellation that are visible to the naked eye.
+Mu Cephei is also known as the Garnet Star due to its deep red colour.
 It is a semiregular variable star with a minimum magnitude of 5.1 and a maximum magnitude of 3.4.
 Its period is approximately 2 years.
-The star is around 5.64 AU in radius.
-If it were placed at the center of the Solar System, it would extend to the orbit of Jupiter.
-Another, VV Cephei A, like Mu Cephei, is a red supergiant and a semiregular variable star, located at least 5,000 light-years from Earth.
-It has a minimum magnitude of 5.4 and a maximum magnitude of 4.8, and is paired with a blue main sequence star called VV Cephei B. One of the largest stars in the galaxy, it has a diameter 1,400 times that of the Sun.
+The star's radius has been estimated to be from 972 solar radius to 1420 solar radius.
+If it were placed at the center of the Solar System, it would likely extend past the orbit of Jupiter.
+The second, VV Cephei A, is a semiregular variable star, located approximately 5,000 light-years from Earth.
+It has a minimum magnitude of 5.4 and a maximum magnitude of 4.8, and is paired with a blue main sequence star called VV Cephei B. The red supergiant primary is around 1,050 times larger than the Sun.
 VV Cephei is also an unusually long-period eclipsing binary, but the eclipses, which occur every 20.3 years, are too faint to be observed with the unaided eye.
-T Cephei, also a red giant, is a Mira variable with a minimum magnitude of 11.3 and a maximum magnitude of 5.2, 685 light-years from Earth.
-It has a period of 13 months and a diameter of between 329 to 500 solar diameters.
+The third, Zeta Cephei, is not as large as Mu Cephei and VV Cephei A with a diameter less than 200 times that of the Sun; however, its surface would lie between the orbits of Venus and Earth if placed at the center of the Solar System.
+Zeta Cephei has an apparent magnitude of 3.35, being the fourth-brightest star in the constellation.
+The last and faintest is V381 Cephei Aa with a maximum magnitude of 5.5.
+It is part of a triple star system similar to VV Cephei, and has a diameter 980 times that of the Sun.
+All four stars have initial masses more than eight times that of the Sun and are accepted core-collapse supernova candidates.